ngolebiewski/Unit2.FreelancerForum/readme.md

 - The visitor also finds a message that displays the average starting price of all the freelancers.
 In this example, the average starting price is $40.

-- __Note to self: Remeber to link the javascript in the BODY and not the HEAD of the html doc!__
+- __Note to self: Remember to link the javascript in the BODY and not the HEAD of the html doc!__